-Techno is a genre that emerged during past decades as a part of a growing electronic music scene.
+Techno is a genre that emerged during the past decades as a part of a growing electronic music scene.
 Well known for its repetitiveness and strong accent on the rhythm, it quickly captured the attention of a worldwide audience.
-We could say that this genre originated in Detroit, USA in the late 1980`s thru a palette of artists including Carl Craig and Derrick May, just to mention a few.
-The rhythmical structure of techno is commonly based on 4/4 beat, where time is marked with a bass drum on each quarter note pulse, a back-beat played by snare or clap on the second and fourth pulses of the bar, and an open hi-hat sounding every second eighth note.
+We could say that this genre originated in Detroit – USA in the late 1980s thru a palette of artists including Carl Craig and Derrick May, to mention a few.
+The rhythmical structure of techno is commonly based on 4/4 beat, where time is marked with a bass drum on each quarter note pulse, a back-beat played by snare or clap on the second and fourth pulses of the bar, and an open hi-hat is sounding every second eighth note.

 TECHNO CHORD 101